 Responsive Web Design

 If your website does not pass in this Google Responsive tool forget about the good results and indexing in Google.
-Google is penalising those websites which are not mobile friendly.
+Google is penalizing those websites which are not mobile-friendly.

 Must Read this helpful article about Responsive Web Design

 Generally, as the page was the Internet’s true unit of substance, so the “card” has all the earmarks of being the mobile, gadget and social era’s.
 While proclaiming card plan as the eventual fate of the web initially began happening a long time prior, it unquestionably feels like we’re hitting a tipping point for this straightforward yet rich medium – particularly given the nearing blast of little interfaces be they a HUD in your car or a watch interface on your wrist.

 It’s a critical territory for advancement as card stages extending from Wildcard, the mobile card-driven web search tool, to Twitter, Pinterest, Google Now, Apple Glances, and Facebook’s Open Graph all push card plan forward.

 In 2016 we’ll see more utilization of card design, in an expanding mixed bag of spots.
 Whether its a straightforward web portfolio, Mailchimp’s Social Cards highlight or Google’s new visual Promotions tab which uses cards to immeasurably enhance promoting email.